TWiStErRob/PhilHackerBlogSource/content/post/dagger-as-an-object-graph-canary.md

 ![object graph](/images/object-graph.svg)

+Notice that the Java objects represented in this graph don't have any circular dependencies.
+This means that there are no cycles in the graph.
+If you follow the direction of the arrows, there's no way to go backwards.
+The graph is acyclic.

+So, what we have here is a directed acyclic graph or a "DAG," which -- fun fact -- is where the name "Dagger" comes from.<sup>1</sup>

 ### Dagger as an Object Graph Canary

+The above `JsonReader` example is just a small subgraph of the object graph that typically makes up an application's object graph.
+My central claim here is that Dagger can give us some architectural insights about our application's object graph.
+I'm going to go on to try to show specific insights that I think we can gain from "listening" to Dagger, but I want to try to provide some initial motivation for thinking about Dagger as an Object Graph Canary.

+Let's think for a second about why Dagger exists.
+Smart engineers at Google and Square said to themselves,

+>If my application is well-structured, I wind up with a lot of boiler-plate code that's concerned with constructing the object-graph.
+Let me build a library so that I don't have a bunch of boiler-plate.

+The fact that this problem existed for Dagger to solve is remarkable because the contrapostive of the conditional that expresses the problem that Dagger solves is this:

+>If I don't have a lot of boiler-plate code that's concerned with constructing the object-graph, then my application is not well-structured.

+Obviously, there's going to be applications where the initial conditional is false.
+E.g., it's possible that small, well-structured applications won't lead to lots of boiler-plate, so there will also be cases where the contrapostive is false.
+Its also completely possible that the object-graph related boiler-plate has to do with the fact that Java is not a sufficiently powerful language for us to get our work done without boiler-plate.

+Still, I think that for many non-trivial applications, written in Java, there's an interesting connection here between object-graph related boilerplate and the quality of an application's architecture.
+Let's explore some specific examples of this connection.

 ### The Canary's Warnings

+If Dagger is an object-graph canary, we can heed its warning by paying attention to times when we feel like we don't need Dagger because we don't have object-graph-related boiler-plate.
+There's a few different reasons we might not have object-graph-related boiler-plate.

 #### Rigid Object Graph (no DI)

 #### Shallow Object Graph (no abstractions)

 #### Complex Object Graph (bad abstractions)

+### Notes:

+1. Don't believe me?
+Watch [Jake Wharton's talk on Dagger 1.](http://jakewharton.com/android-apps-with-dagger-devoxx/)